shawnbrown/datatest/docs/reference/unittest_style.rst

         datatest.main()

 A data test-case is created by subclassing :class:`datatest.DataTestCase` and individual tests are defined with methods whose names start with "``test``".

+Inside each method, a call to :meth:`self.assertValid()
+<DataTestCase.assertValid>` checks that the data satisfies
+a given requirement.

 **********************